ying-jeanne/dba5103_tsp_ip/README.md

 All other methods' results will be produced and in the `results/` folder for further analysis and visualization.

 ## How to analyse the results with notebook
 You should now be able to use `analyze_results.ipynb` to see the final result.
-Knowing that local Gurabi struggle to solve assignment problem for n=18 and n=20 our final result is actually using n=15 for most of the benchmarks cross algorithms.
+Knowing that local Gurabi struggle to solve assignment problem for n=18 (18 cities to travel) and n=20 (20 cities to travel), our final result is actually using n=15 for most of the benchmarks cross algorithms.

 ## How to start the toy website
 This is very easy, don't get scared by the word `web app`